 Caring for Your 12-Month-Old

-- Most 12-month-olds are ready to switch from formula/ breast milk to cow’s milk.
-To optimize growth and development, start with whole milk, instead of 1 percent, 2 percent or skim milk.
+- Most 12-month-olds are ready to switch from formula/breast milk to cow’s milk.
+To optimize growth and brain development, give whole milk, instead of 1 percent, 2 percent or skim milk.

 - Encourage, but never force, your baby to eat three meals a day, plus two snacks (usually mid-morning and mid-afternoon).
 Offer a cup (rather than a bottle) to your baby during mealtimes.

-- As a parent/caregiver, it is your job to offer age-appropriate healthy food choices during regular mealtimes.
+- As a parent/caregiver, it is your job to offer ageappropriate healthy food choices during regular mealtimes.
 It is up to the child to choose what and how much to eat.
-Avoid giving juice, soda, tea, coffee and flavored drinks.
+Avoid giving juice.
+Do not give, soda, tea, coffee and flavored drinks.

 - Babies may not take to every new food that is introduced.
 It can take more than one try for your baby to gain a taste for some foods.
 Be patient and keep trying.